-- 3.1.1 The residential service acknowledges that each resident has the right to protection from abuse and takes all reasonable measures to safeguard residents from all forms of abuse and neglect, and there are policies and procedures in place to support this, in line with regulatory requirements. - 3.1.2 Each resident is assisted and supported to identify and recognise abusive and neglectful behaviour and to develop the knowledge, self-awareness, understanding and skills needed for their own self-care and protection.

-Areas of vulnerability are identified and individual safeguards put in place. - 3.1.3 Staff are aware of the difficulties that residents with a cognitive impairment may have in communicating an allegation of abuse and or neglect.
-The service has arrangements in place to address any communication difficulties to facilitate residents to report such concerns. - 3.1.4 Staff work in partnership with each resident to promote their safety and wellbeing, in accordance with their wishes.
-Each resident is supported and facilitated to safely report concerns and allegations of abuse to staff. - 3.1.5 All allegations of abuse are investigated in an effective manner, in accordance with legislative requirements and policies and procedures that describe: - the mechanisms for residents and staff to report concerns and or allegations of abuse - how the residential service responds to concerns and or allegations of abuse - the arrangements for assessment and reporting of concerns and or allegations of abuse to statutory agencies including the HSE (for HSE funded agencies), the Health Information and Quality Authority, An Garda Síochána and relevant professional regulatory bodies - how residents are supported and facilitated to take their concerns directly to an external agency should they so wish. - 3.1.6 Where there is a concern that a resident has been abused or may have been abused or ill-treated, the resident is offered counselling and support.
+- 3.1.1 The residential service takes all reasonable measures to safeguard residents from all forms of abuse and neglect and there are policies and procedures in place to support this, in line with regulatory requirements. - 3.1.2 Each resident is assisted and supported to develop the knowledge, self-awareness, understanding and skills needed for self-care and protection.
+Areas of vulnerability, including any relating to gender and ability are identified and individual safeguards put in place. - 3.1.3 Staff are aware of the difficulties that residents with a cognitive impairment may have in communicating an allegation of abuse and/or neglect.
+The service has arrangements in place to address any communication difficulties to facilitate residents to report such concerns. - 3.1.4 Staff work in partnership with each resident and their family/representative to promote their safety and wellbeing, in accordance with their wishes. - 3.1.5 All allegations of abuse are investigated in an effective manner, in accordance with policies and procedures that describe: - how the residential service responds to concerns and/or allegations of abuse - how residents are supported and facilitated to take their concerns directly to an external agency should they so wish when all other options have been exhausted - the arrangements for assessment and reporting of concerns and/or allegations of abuse to statutory agencies including the HSE (for HSE funded agencies), the Health Information and Quality Authority and An Garda Síochána. - 3.1.6 Where there is an allegation of abuse or ill-treatment, this is reported in accordance with legislation, and any national and/or HSE policies, as appropriate. - 3.1.7 Where there is a concern that a resident has been abused or may have been abused or ill-treated, the resident is offered counselling and support.
+Where appropriate, and in accordance with the wishes of the resident, their representative, family and professionals are involved in their support and treatment.

-- 3.1.7 Where it is alleged that a staff member has abused a resident, there are clearly defined procedures, understood by all staff, for the investigation of allegations of abuse.
-These procedures prioritise the safety of the resident, take account of their need for early resolution of such matters, and ensure that those against whom such allegations are made are treated fairly and with due process. - 3.1.8 The person in charge acts as a liaison with outside agencies and a resource person to staff members, carers or volunteers who have protection concerns.
-The person in charge is responsible for reporting allegations or suspicions of abuse to the HSE (for HSE funded services) or to An Garda Síochána in accordance with any national guidance. - 3.1.9 The person in charge ensures that residents are facilitated to access legal and financial advice in any situation where it appears they are subject to any form of financial abuse by a third party. - 3.1.10 Where the person accused of abuse is the person in charge or service provider, an independent person is nominated to investigate the matter.
+- 3.1.8 Where it is alleged that a staff member has abused a resident, there are clearly defined procedures, understood by all staff, for the resolution of allegations of abuse.
+These procedures prioritise the safety of the resident, take account of their need for early resolution of such matters, and ensure that those against whom such allegations are made are treated fairly and with due process. - 3.1.9 The person in charge acts as a liaison with outside agencies and a resource person to staff members, carers or volunteers who have protection concerns.
+The person in charge is responsible for reporting allegations or suspicions of abuse to the HSE (for HSE funded services) or to An Garda S ochána in accordance with any national guidance. - 3.1.10 The person in charge ensures that residents have access to advocates and/or legal advice in any situation where it appears they are subject to any form of financial abuse by a third party. - 3.1.11 Where the person accused of abuse is the person in charge, another suitable person is nominated to investigate the matter.